gyulanemeth/bluefox.email/email-sending-concepts/email-authentication.md

     display: none;
   }
 }

+/* Adding styling for "On this page" navigation to match other pages */ .on-this-page {
+  background-color: #f9f9f9;
+  border-radius: 8px;
+  padding: 15px 20px;
+  margin-bottom: 30px;
+  border-left: 3px solid #13B0EE;
+}

+.dark .on-this-page {
+  background-color: #252529;
+  border-left: 3px solid #13B0EE;
+}

+.on-this-page-title {
+  font-weight: bold;
+  margin-bottom: 10px;
+  color: #555;
+  font-size: 0.9rem;
+}

+.dark .on-this-page-title {
+  color: #ccc;
+}

+.on-this-page ul {
+  list-style-type: none;
+  padding-left: 0;
+  margin: 0;
+}

+.on-this-page ul li {
+  margin-bottom: 5px;
+  line-height: 1.4;
+}

+.on-this-page ul li a {
+  color: #13B0EE;
+  text-decoration: none;
+  font-size: 0.9rem;
+  transition: color 0.2s;
+}

+.on-this-page ul li a:hover {
+  color: #0e8ebf;
+  text-decoration: underline;
+}

+.faq-item {
+  margin-bottom: 20px;
+  padding-bottom: 15px;
+  border-bottom: none;
+}

+.dark .faq-item {
+  /* Dark mode specific styling if needed */
+}

+.question {
+  font-size: 1.1rem;
+  font-weight: 600;
+  color: #333;
+  margin-bottom: 8px;
+}

+.dark .question {
+  color: #e4e4e4;
+}

+.answer {
+  font-size: 1rem;
+  line-height: 1.6;
+  color: #444;
+}

+.dark .answer {
+  color: #bbb;
+}
 </style>

 <script>
 document.addEventListener('DOMContentLoaded', function() {
-  // Get all section headings
-  const headings = document.querySelectorAll('h2[id]');
+  const headings = document.querySelectorAll('h2');
   const navLinks = document.querySelectorAll('.page-nav-items a');

+  function highlightNavLink(id) {
+    const targetLink = document.querySelector(`.page-nav-items a[href="#${id}"]`);
+    if (targetLink) {
+      navLinks.forEach(link => link.classList.remove('active'));
+      targetLink.classList.add('active');
+    }
+  }

+  function handleScroll() {
+    const scrollPosition = window.scrollY + 120;

+    let currentSection = '';
+    for (let i = headings.length - 1; i >= 0; i--) {
+      if (headings[i].offsetTop <= scrollPosition) {
+        currentSection = headings[i].querySelector('a[id]').getAttribute('id');
+        break;
+      }
+    }

+    if (!currentSection && headings.length > 0) {
+      currentSection = headings[0].querySelector('a[id]').getAttribute('id');
+    }

+    highlightNavLink(currentSection);
+  }

-  // Handle smooth scrolling for nav links navLinks.forEach(link => {
+  navLinks.forEach(link => {
     link.addEventListener('click', function(e) {
       e.preventDefault();
-      const targetId = this.getAttribute('href');
+      const targetId = this.getAttribute('href').substring(1);
-      const targetElement = document.querySelector(targetId);
+      const targetElement = document.getElementById(targetId);

       if (targetElement) {
         window.scrollTo({
-          top: targetElement.offsetTop - 80,
+          top: targetElement.parentElement.offsetTop - 80,
           behavior: 'smooth'
         });

-        history.pushState(null, null, targetId);
+        history.pushState(null, null, `#${targetId}`);
+        highlightNavLink(targetId);
       }
     });
   });

-  // Highlight the active section during scroll window.addEventListener('scroll', function() {
-    let current = '';
+    window.addEventListener('scroll', handleScroll);
+  if (window.location.hash) {
-    const scrollPosition = window.scrollY + 100;
+    const initialId = window.location.hash.substring(1);
+    highlightNavLink(initialId);

-    headings.forEach(heading => {
+  } else {
-      if (heading.offsetTop <= scrollPosition) {
-        current = '#' + heading.id;
+    handleScroll();
   }
-    });

-    navLinks.forEach(link => {
-      link.classList.remove('active');
-      if (link.getAttribute('href') === current) {
-        link.classList.add('active');
-      }
-    });
-  });

-  // Trigger scroll event once on load window.dispatchEvent(new Event('scroll'));
-});
+  // We're removing the expand/collapse functionality for the FAQ
+  // to match the other pages where FAQ answers are always visible });
 </script>

-Email authentication refers to a set of technical standards and protocols designed to verify that emails are coming from legitimate senders and have not been tampered with during transit.
-In an era where email spoofing and phishing attacks are increasingly sophisticated, authentication mechanisms provide crucial security layers that help maintain the integrity and trustworthiness of email communications.
+In today's digital landscape, email authentication has become the foundation of email security and deliverability.
+As an email consultant working with organizations of all sizes, I've repeatedly seen how proper authentication transforms email performance while protecting against increasingly sophisticated fraud attempts.
+The companies that implement comprehensive authentication protocols consistently achieve better inbox placement, maintain stronger sender reputations, and protect their brands from being exploited in phishing attacks.

-## <a id="why-email-authentication-matters"></a>Why Email Authentication Matters
+## <a id="what-is-email-authentication"></a>What is Email Authentication?

-The original email protocols were designed in a more trusting era of the internet, with little built-in security.
-This architectural limitation means that, by default, anyone can:

-- Send emails that appear to come from any domain
+Email authentication is a set of technical standards that verify the legitimacy of an email sender and protect message integrity during transmission.
+It serves as a digital identification system that addresses fundamental security vulnerabilities in the original email architecture.

+When email was first developed decades ago, it was designed with virtually no built-in security mechanisms.
+Anyone could claim to send mail from any domain, creating the perfect conditions for fraud and impersonation.
+Email authentication protocols were developed to close this security gap by establishing verifiable connections between emails and the domains they claim to be from.

+The core concept is straightforward: authentication allows domain owners to specify which systems are authorized to send email on their behalf and provides mechanisms to verify that messages haven't been tampered with in transit.
+This verification happens through specialized DNS records that only legitimate domain owners can control, creating a chain of trust throughout the email ecosystem.

+Modern email authentication operates at multiple levels:
+- **Server-level authentication** (SPF) verifies the sending infrastructure
-- Modify email content during transmission
+- **Message-level authentication** (DKIM) verifies content integrity
-- Impersonate legitimate organizations

-Email authentication addresses these fundamental security gaps by providing methods to verify:
-1. That the sending server is authorized to send email for the claimed domain
-2. That the message hasn't been altered in transit
-3. That the visible "From" address matches authenticated domains
+- **Policy-level controls** (DMARC) enforce handling of authentication failures

-## <a id="core-email-authentication-protocols"></a>Core Email Authentication Protocols
+## <a id="how-does-email-authentication-work"></a>How Does Email Authentication Work?

-Modern email authentication relies on three complementary protocols that work together to protect email communications:
+Email authentication creates a verification system that confirms the legitimacy of email senders through a layered approach.
+This system relies on three complementary protocols that work together:

+### The Three Core Email Authentication Protocols

-### SPF (Sender Policy Framework)
+#### 1. SPF (Sender Policy Framework)

-[SPF](/email-sending-concepts/spf) allows domain owners to specify which mail servers are authorized to send email on behalf of their domain.
+[SPF](/email-sending-concepts/spf) defines which mail servers are authorized to send email on behalf of your domain.
 It works by:

-- Publishing a DNS TXT record listing authorized sending IP addresses
+- Publishing a DNS TXT record that lists all authorized sending IP addresses
-- Enabling receiving servers to check if incoming mail originates from an authorized server
+- Allowing receiving mail servers to check if incoming mail originates from an authorized server
 - Preventing unauthorized servers from sending mail that appears to come from your domain

 Example SPF record: